![]() |

 They both provide information about the data, ensure your data is understandable, make future analysis and reuse possible, and thus increase the value of your research data.

-Depending on the nature of the research and data collection method, data documentation can be recorded in different forms like read-me file, codebook, data dictionary, laboratory notebook, dairy, etc. They all share the same goals - to ensure your research data can be understood by current and future researchers who would like to make use of the data again, including yourself!
+Depending on the nature of the research and data collection method, data documentation can be recorded in different forms like read-me file, data dictionary, codebook, laboratory notebook, dairy, etc. They all share the same goals - to ensure your research data can be understood by current and future researchers who would like to make use of the data again, including yourself!

 Metadata means data about data.
 It provides a structured way to describe the datasets in a standardized manner.
 This allows different computers to interpret the contents automatically which facilitates interoperability among different systems.
 Below are the common elements of metadata: